 Hashimoto’s as a Problem of the Immune System

 One key thing to understand is that Hashimoto’s is first and foremost an autoimmune disease, not a problem of your thyroid.

 Autoimmune conditions occur when the immune system goes rogue and begins attacking your body’s own tissues.

-In the case of Hashimoto’s, the antibodies sent by your immune system attack your thyroid and cause it to underproduce its hormones, slowing down all of your metabolic processes and leading to symptoms like fatigue, constipation, hair loss, and brain fog.
+In the case of Hashimoto’s, the antibodies sent by your immune system attack your thyroid and cause it to underproduce its hormones.
+This slows down all of your metabolic processes and leads to symptoms like fatigue, constipation, hair loss, and brain fog.

 Your thyroid is simply the innocent bystander caught in your immune system’s crosshairs.
 The REAL root of the problem (and the key to overcoming it) is your immune system.

 So what causes your immune system to misfire and attack your thyroid?

 The Role of Leaky Gut in Autoimmune Disease

 Alessio Fasano, MD, a world-renowned pediatric gastroenterologist and research scientist, has found that all autoimmune conditions have three factors in common: a genetic predisposition, environmental triggers, and leaky gut.

 Leaky gut describes the phenomenon where the tight junctions of your intestinal lining open up, allowing bacteria, toxins, viruses, and food particles to escape your digestive tract and enter your bloodstream.